Venice Ghetto Synangogue Italy

 Venice Ghetto dates from 1516 and is the oldest ghetto in the world.

-The Venetian Ghetto was the area of Venice in which Jews were compelled to live by the government of the Venetian Republic.
+The Venice Ghetto was the area of Venice in which Jews were compelled to live by the government of the Venetian Republic.
 The English word ghetto is derived from the Jewish ghetto in Venice.

 The Venetian Ghetto was instituted on 29th March 1516.
 It was not the first time that Jews in Venice were compelled to live in a segregated area of the city.
 In 1552 Venice had 160,000 inhabitants, including 900 Jews, who were mainly merchants.